Letters from Lodi

 2019 Klinker Brick, Marisa Vineyard ($28)—Fairly full single-vineyard bottling replete with vivid raspberry and cassis-like perfumes enriched by notably sweet oak, yet coming across as refined, feminine in feel.

-2020 Macchia "Mischievous" ($23)—Sweetly high-toned blend of this winery's brightest, roundest and most fruit-forward cuvées, soft yet generously oaked with the vanilla/toast qualities of the winery's preferred, hybrid French/American barrels.
+2020 Macchia "Mischievous" ($23)—A sweetly high-toned blend of this winery's brightest, roundest, and most fruit-forward cuvées, soft yet generously oaked with the vanilla/toast qualities of the winery's preferred, hybrid French/American barrels.

 2020 Van Ruiten Family Winery ($25)—While restrained in medium-full body and tannin, roasted coffee-like oak is laced with jammy notes of blueberry/boysenberry/black cherry varietal fruit.

-2019 Jessie's Grove, Royal Tee Vineyard ($48)—From the estate's oldest block (planted in 1889), exuding red and dark berry aromas, a faintly organic earthiness and cedary sensations in a full, rounded body.
+2019 Jessie's Grove, Royal Tee Vineyard ($48)—From the estate's oldest block (planted in 1889), exudes red and dark berry aromas, a faintly organic earthiness, and cedary sensations in a full, rounded body.

 2018 Klinker Brick ($22)—True-to-Lodi black cherry varietal aroma amplified by sweet/smoky/spicy oak in medium-full to full body plumped out by fruit and oak tannin.